danisla/pebble-sideloader/README.md

 ## Contributing

-If you find this useful, please fork and create a pull request.
+If you find this useful and want to make it better, please fork and create a pull request.
 Thanks!

 ## License